Whatsapp Icon

 • Stay hydrated: Drink fluids between meals rather than during to avoid feeling too full too quickly.

-• Avoid spicy and acidic foods: These can irritate the esophagus and stomach, causing discomfort.
+• Avoid spicy and acidic foods: These can irritate the oesophagus and stomach, causing discomfort.

 • Work with a dietitian: They can provide personalized advice and meal plans to ensure you're getting the nutrients you need for recovery.